techidaily/site-win11-tips/source/_posts/how-to-install-microsoft-defender-application-guard-for-edge-in-windows-11.md

  Installing Microsoft Defender Application Guard for Edge on your Windows PC is a quick and simple process.
 You just need to access the Windows Settings app, and then follow a few steps to enable the feature.
 Here's how to do it:

 1. Press**Win + I** on your keyboard to open the Settings app.
-See our guide if you're[having trouble opening Windows Settings](https://www.makeuseof.com/fixes-unable-to-open-windows-settings/) .
+See our guide if you're [having trouble opening Windows Settings](https://www.makeuseof.com/fixes-unable-to-open-windows-settings/) .
 2. On the left, click**Privacy and security** , and then on the right, click**Windows Security** .
 3. Under the Protection areas, click**App & browser control** .
 4. Then, on the Windows Security page, click the**Install Microsoft Defender Application Guard** link below Isolated browsing.